 Preconditoned ICA for Real Data

-This repository hosts code of the Preconditioned ICA for Real Data (Picard) and Picard-O algorithms.
+This repository hosts Python/Octave/Matlab code of the Preconditioned ICA for Real Data (Picard) and Picard-O algorithms.

 See the documentation.

 Picard is an algorithm for maximum likelihood independent component analysis.
-It solves the same problem as Infomax, faster.
-It uses a preconditioned L-BFGS strategy, resulting in a very fast convergence.
+It shows state of the art speed of convergence, and solves the same problems as the widely used FastICA, Infomax and extended-Infomax, faster.

 $ pip install python-picard